Why Is My Computer Taking So Long To Restart [Easy Ways To Solve It]

 Outdated Drivers

-Important out-of-date drivers may need to be fixed, especially if your Windows OS is current but your driver still needs to be updated.
-This discrepancy may result in conflicts between your operating system and drivers, which will keep your computer stuck on the restarting screen.
+This discrepancy may result in conflicts between your operating system and drivers, keeping your computer stuck on the restarting screen.
 You can fix this issue by updating, removing, and reinstalling your drivers.

 See Also: How To Fix Windows 10 Startup Menu Missing